It’s frustrating to watch visitors search your WordPress site, come up empty, and leave – especially when the right content is just a click away.

 Simply pick a theme you would like to use for your search form and then scroll down to customize it.

-From here, you can tweak the form settings, style your form, and choose colors.
+From here, you can tweak the form settings, style your search form, and choose colors.

 Once you are finished, don’t forget to click the ‘Save’ button to store your settings.

-From here, you need to add the ‘Search Form’ block to your widget area or template in the site editor.
+From here, you need to add the ‘Search Form’ block to your widget area or template in the content editor.

 After that, choose the form you just created from the dropdown menu inside the block.